Japan warns it will take 'appropriate' action against excessive FX moves

-BY Reuters | ECONOMIC | 07:32 PM EST
+BY Reuters | ECONOMIC | 12/21/25 07:32 PM EST

-By Takaya Yamaguchi
+By Takaya Yamaguchi and Kaori Kaneko

-"The recent ?foreign exchange moves were one-sided ?and sharp, and ?I'm concerned about them," he told reporters.
-"We'll take appropriate actions ?against excessive moves."
+"The recent foreign exchange moves were ?one-sided and sharp, and I'm concerned about them," Atsushi Mimura, Japan's top currency ?diplomat, told reporters.
+"We'll take appropriate actions against excessive moves."

-The Bank of Japan (BOJ) raised interest rates to 0.75% from 0.5% on Friday, taking borrowing costs to levels unseen in three decades and ?narrowing ?the rate differential with the U.S. Federal Reserve.
-But the dollar rose as high ?as 157.67 against the Japanese yen on Friday, its strongest level in four weeks, as markets focused more on Governor Kazuo Ueda's comments at his news conference that offered few clues on the ?pace and timing of the BOJ's next rate hike.
+But the dollar rose as high as 157.67 against the ?Japanese yen ?on Friday, its strongest level in four weeks, as markets focused more on Governor Kazuo Ueda's comments at his news conference that ?offered few clues on the pace and timing of the BOJ's next rate hike.

-(Reporting by Takaya Yamaguchi, additional reporting by Satoshi Sugiyama and Kaori Kaneko; ?writing by Leika Kihara; Editing by Himani Sarkar)
+The two-year JGB yield, ?which is most sensitive to central bank policy, rose to a record high, while the 10-year yield hit a 26-year high.
+(Reporting by Takaya Yamaguchi, additional reporting by Satoshi Sugiyama and ?Kaori Kaneko; writing by Leika Kihara; Editing by Himani Sarkar and Sam Holmes)

 In general the bond market is volatile, and fixed income securities carry interest rate risk.
 (As interest rates rise, bond prices usually fall, and vice versa.
 This effect is usually more pronounced for longer-term securities.)
 Fixed income securities also carry inflation risk and credit and default risks for both issuers and counterparties.
 Unlike individual bonds, most bond funds do not have a maturity date, so avoiding losses caused by price volatility by holding them until maturity is not possible.